-As soon as these three automata are defined, Lemma 2.2 can be used to compute probabilities $\mathcal{P}G(L_T \cap L\pi)$ and $\mathcal{P}G(L_T)$ in order to estimate the seed sensitivity according to (1).
+As soon as these three automata are defined, Lemma 2 can be used to compute probabilities $\mathcal{P}G(L_T \cap L\pi)$ and $\mathcal{P}G(L_T)$ in order to estimate the seed sensitivity according to equation (1).

-Note that the idea of using the Aho-Corasick automaton can be applied to more general seed models than individual spaced seeds (e.g. to multiple spaced seeds, as pointed out in Ref.
-7).
-In fact, all currently proposed seed models can be described by a finite set of matched alignment fragments, for which the Aho- Corasick automaton can be constructed.
+Note that the idea of using the Aho-Corasick automaton can be applied to more general seed models than individual spaced seeds (e.g. to multiple spaced seeds, as pointed out in [17]).
+In fact, all currently proposed seed models can be described by a finite set of matched alignment fragments, for which the Aho-Corasick automaton can be constructed.
 We will use this remark in later sections.

-The sensitivity of a spaced seed with respect to an HMM-specified probability distribution over binary target alignments of a given length n was studied by Brejova et al.5 The DP algorithm of Ref.
-5 has a lot in common with the algorithm implied by Lemma 2.2.
-In particular, the states of the algorithm of Ref.
-5 are triples $\langle w, q, m \rangle$, where w is a prefix of the seed π , q is a state of the HMM, and $m \in [0 \cdots n]$.
-The states therefore correspond to the construction implied by Lemma 2.2.
-However, the authors of Ref.
-5 do not consider any automata, which does not allow to optimize the preprocessing step (counterpart of the automaton construction) and, on the other hand, does not allow to extend the algorithm to more general seed models and/or different sets of target alignments.
+The sensitivity of a spaced seed with respect to an HMM-specified probability distribution over binary target alignments of a given length n was studied by Brejova et al. [15].
+The DP algorithm of [15] has a lot in common with the algorithm implied by Lemma 2.
+In particular, the states of the algorithm of [15]

+are triples $\langle w, q, m \rangle$, where w is a prefix of the seed π , q is a state of the HMM, and $m \in [0..n]$.
+The states therefore correspond to the construction implied by Lemma 2.
+However, the authors of [15] do not consider any automata, which does not allow to optimize the preprocessing step (counterpart of the automaton construction) and, on the other hand, does not allow to extend the algorithm to more general seed models and/or different sets of target alignments.